Moesif/moesif-servlet/README.md

 ```

 ### 4. `public String identifyCompany(HttpServletRequest request, HttpServletResponse response)`
-Returns a companyId as a String.
+Returns a company ID as a String.

-If your business is B2B, this enables Moesif to attribute API requests to specific companies or organizations so you can understand which accounts are calling your API.
-This can be used simultaneously with identifyUser to track both individual customers and the companies their a part of.
+If you have a B2B business, this enables Moesif to attribute API requests to specific companies or organizations so you can understand which accounts are calling your API.
+You can use this function simultaneously with [`identifyUser()`](#3-public-string-identifyuserhttpservletrequest-request-httpservletresponse-response) to track both individual customers and the companies they are a part of.

 ```java
   @Override